DatabyteDev/MySQL-Project/README.md

 This project focuses on conducting data cleaning and exploratory data analysis (EDA) of layoffs data spanning from the onset of the COVID-19 pandemic to the present.
-The dataset was collected from [source], and it includes information on affected industries, companies, locations... .
+The dataset was collected from Kaggle, and it includes information on affected industries, companies, locations... .